 Let consistency and patterns build trust

+integrity.
 This means users can develop a clear and reliable mental model

 that lets them navigate through the UI intuitively.
-We know trust increases when actions provide
+We know trust increases

-of features is worse than having these features in separate tools that people
+aggregation of features is worse than having these features in separate

-features but rather a holistic, consistent experience.
+aggregation of features but rather a holistic, consistent experience.
 Adding